Morphologies#

 Turn the morphology or subtree into an approximating set of axis-aligned cuboids and cache the result.

-Collapse all of the roots of the morphology or subtree onto a single point.
+Collapse all the roots of the morphology or subtree onto a single point.

 on (int) – Index of the root to collapse on.
 Collapses onto the origin by default.